naveens800/Recipe-Management/Readme.md

-**Setting up the Project**
+## Setting up the Project

 1. Clone the Repository

-    -   Clone the project repository from your preferred source control system (e.g., Git).
+    -   Clone the project repository from `https://github.com/naveens800/recipe_management.git`
 2. Create a Virtual Environment (Optional but Recommended)

     -   Create a new virtual environment using your preferred tool (e.g., `virtualenv`, `conda`, etc.).